mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 What would you like?
 There is stinky, muddy water, there is beautiful water – but both are the same.
 And you can do the same things, wherever you may be: a beautiful, nice smelling place, or here is a muddy, stinky place, and lots of things.
 That is the [samsaric](glossary#samsara) world, and here is another beautiful world – but both are the same, and wherever you may be, you can do the same things.
 What would you like?
 What would you *be*?
 What would you *prefer* to be?
 Do you want be a stinky, muddy [group]?
 Do you understand?

 If you are in a beautiful place, there’s a lot of “barking.”
 Remember this.
-Many people bark at you – because you are in a beautiful place, that’s why you can see lots of ugly things.
-If you make a mistake, lots of things happen, and then immediately you say, “That is something extra.”
+Many people *bark* at you – because you are in a beautiful place, that’s why you can see lots of ugly things if you make a mistake.
+Lots of things happen, and then immediately you [say], “That is something *extra*.”
 If you do this, you never touch the core of human life.

 All are [Buddha](glossary#buddha).
 Muddy water, beautiful water: all Buddha.
 Wherever you may be, you can do the same things; Buddha's world.
 Which would you like?
-It's very clear.
-No one prefers a dirty place.
-It's a very simple practice.
-But if you are in a beautiful place, it's not so easy.
-It's not so easy.
+It's very clear; no one prefers a dirty place.
+It's a very simple practice; but if you are in a beautiful place, it's not so easy.
 But we should accept it.
 Wherever you may be, we can do the same thing; all we have to do is shikantaza.
 Shikantaza, where all delusions drop off from the first.
-It’s not necessary that you should find some order or demand.
+It’s not necessary that you should [make] some order or demand.
 You cannot say, “Go away.”
-If you say “go away” – they don’t go away.
-Even though you say “please stay” – they don’t stay.
+Even if you say “go away,” [delusions] don’t go away.
+Even though you say “please stay,” they don’t stay.

-That’s why Dogen Zenji says, “We find that transcendence of both unenlightenment or enlightenment...” – that is good or bad, right or wrong, qualified or not qualified; whatever you say. *Transcendence*: this is shikantaza itself; transcendence of death and life.
+That’s why Dogen Zenji says,

+> We find that transcendence of both unenlightenment or enlightenment...

+[“Unenlightenment or enlightenment”] is good or bad, right or wrong, qualified or not qualified; whatever you say.

+*Transcendence*: this is shikantaza itself; transcendence of death and life.
 And then all you have to do is, be one with death when death comes.
 That is shikantaza.
 At that time, you can die while you're sitting, you can die while you're standing, very naturally.
 You can die lying down on your bed.
 You can die at home, *[unintelligible]*.

-“... have all depended entirely on the strength of zazen.”
+> ... have all depended entirely on the strength of zazen.

 This is zazen.
 Yes it is.

 #### 1:10:30 end of recording

 #### This talk was transcribed by Kikan Michael Howard.
 Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).